 Fit and feel

 Allbirds only makes whole sizes, but I’m a dead-on size 6.5.
-Fortunately, Allbirds has a brief questionnaire on their site, which I used.
-It suggested I go down to a size 6, which ended up being perfect.
+The Allbirds site suggested I go up to a size 7, which ended up being perfect.
 They hold onto my heel with no slipping and aren’t even slightly cramped in the forefoot.

 Because of the soft, unstructured wool upper, there’s no break-in period.
 The sole is slightly firm right out of the box, but conformed to my foot after only a couple of wears.
 I have high arches and these provide pretty good arch support.
 The sole is slightly springy, but not so cushy you feel like you’re wearing moon boots.
 It’s a very nice balance between firm and cushioning.
 Also, Allbirds has a very generous return policy: you can return these shoes anytime within 30 days, even if you’ve worn them.
 Although I didn’t need to use it, it’s a great safety net.